 A Message from Head of Civil Engineering

-There is a very strong emphasis on research in Civil Engineering with the dynamic research active staff involved in a wide range of projects.
-Research activities span a broad spectrum of Civil Engineering subjects, which include (but are not limited to) concrete, steel and timber structures, wind engineering, environmental engineering, highway engineering, geotechnics, earthquake engineering, building energy management, offshore and coastal engineering, construction management, advanced materials and computational mechanics.
-This topical and strategic research is funded by industrial partners and several national and international funding agencies, including Science Foundation Ireland (SFI) and the European Union (EU).
-Much of the research is interdisciplinary and is aligned with the University's major research themes; for example, some academic staff work within research institutes such as the Ryan Institute for Environment, Marine and Energy and Insight.
+At postgraduate level, there are various taught or research programmes that can be taken.
+In 2013, two new one-year taught ME programmes (Level 9) were launched in Civil Engineering and Energy Systems Engineering.
+These programmes meet the educational requirements for engineers who would ultimately like to progress to becoming Chartered Engineers.
+In addition, MEngSc (Level 9) and Structured PhD (Level 10) research degrees are offered, with approximately 50 students registered for these programmes.
+The emphasis on research in Civil Engineering is very strong with staff involved in a wide range of projects.
+Research activities span a broad spectrum of Civil Engineering subjects, which include (but are not limited to) concrete, steel and timber structures, environmental engineering, highway engineering, geotechnical engineering, earthquake engineering, wind engineering, building energy management, offshore and coastal engineering, construction management, advanced materials and computational mechanics.
+This research is funded by industrial partners and several national and international funding agencies, including Science Foundation Ireland (SFI) and the European Union (EU).
+Much of the research is interdisciplinary and is aligned with the University's major research themes; for example, some academic staff work within research institutes such as the Ryan Institute for Environment, Marine and Energyand Insight.

 |Dr. Bryan McCabe|